 Background

 Anderson is a native and lifelong resident of Brooklyn, New York.
-Like her Canadian counterpart Willow Arune, Anderson is on disability for some unspecified ailment and is a well-known internet kook.
+Like Canadian counterpart Willow Arune, Anderson is on disability for some unspecified ailment and is a well-known internet kook.
 Anderson variously claims to have mild to moderate cerebral palsy, scoliosis, or anxiety disorders which leave Anderson unable to work.
 Anderson has “detransitioned” at least once in 1995 and was once married.
-She has previously had conversations and arguments online from 1998 to 1999 with Lori Anjou, an alter-ego sockpuppet Anderson created.
+Anderson has previously had conversations and arguments online from 1998 to 1999 with Lori Anjou, an alter-ego sockpuppet Anderson created.

 Despite being one of the major proponents of the disease, Anderson said on 13 June 2004, “I am not autogynephilic… I believe that all views have credibility, but that those who attempt to silence those who disagree with them lose some of their credibility in doing so.”